ritish-behera/VSD-PhysicalDesign/README.md

 ### Lightly Doped Drain (LDD) Formation
 We want to achieve a doping profile of P+,P-,N in nmos and N+,N-,P in pmos region.
 The P+ & N+ represent the source drain doping whereas N and P rpresnt the substrate dopings.
 The profile P- & P+ represents the lightly doped drain in the well.
 So basically there are two reasons for this extra LDD formation -
-1. Hot Electroon Effect : When device size is reduced, the elctric field provided by the power supply becomes stronger leading to breakage of Si-Si bonds by the high energy carriers as well as crosses the 3.2eV barrier between the Si and SiO2 conduction band and hence penetrating into the oxide.
+1. Hot Electron Effect : When device size is reduced, the elctric field provided by the power supply becomes stronger leading to breakage of Si-Si bonds by the high energy carriers as well as crosses the 3.2eV barrier between the Si and SiO2 conduction band and hence penetrating into the oxide.
 2. Short Channel Effect : Due to the reduced size of the device, the drain field penetrates to the channel leading to effects like channel length modulation, velocity saturation and DIBL.

 Therefore in order to avoid these phenomenon we use the LDD formation technique.